rafaeldelboni/cajus-nvim/README.md

 Basic config to transform your NVIM in a powerfull clojure IDE using fennel, clojure-lsp and conjure.
 This is simplified version on my personal [dotfiles](https://github.com/rafaeldelboni/dotfiles) setup, I highly recommend you to check it out for more advanced and updated configurations.

-*Keep in mind that there is no visual/theme customization in this repository.*

 ## Prerequisites
 Things you need installed in your OS to use this setup
 - [git](https://git-scm.com/downloads)